Oratorio Society of Queens: History

-The expansion to full orchestra accompaniment with professional vocal soloists created the need for increased funding.
-Although it hosts its annual Fundraising Benefit Event each April, the society depends upon grants from corporate and public funds in addition to traditional ticket sales and Fall and Spring solicitations.

 In 1985, the Society changed its name to the Oratorio Society of Queens in recognition of membership deriving from all parts of Queens.

+The Society is a "Cultural Partner" with The Queensborough Performing Arts Center at Queensborough Community College.
+The Society performs its annual Holiday concert at QPAC, and its Spring concert.

-The entire Borough was learning that one need not travel to Manhattan for classical music, one could go to The Performing Arts Center at Queensborough Community College, St. Andrew Avellino Church, the Reformed Temple of Forest Hills, Trinity Lutheran Church, Christ the King High School, Flushing Meadows-Corona Park under the Unisphere, Seuffert Bandshell in Forest Park, Bayside High School, Colden Center, or various venues in Brooklyn and Long Island.
+The Society has also performed at St. Andrew Avellino Church, the Reformed Temple of Forest Hills, Trinity Lutheran Church, Christ the King High School, Flushing Meadows-Corona Park under the Unisphere, Seuffert Bandshell in Forest Park, Bayside High School, and Colden Center.

 The Society appeared at the 1939 New York World's Fair and in later years at Lincoln Center.

-In July 2023, after 53 years of service, Maestro Close stepped down as Artistic Director and Conductor of the Oratorio Society of Queens.
-He is replaced by Dr. Jin H. Byun.
+In July 2023, after 53 years of service, Close stepped down as Artistic Director and Conductor of the Oratorio Society of Queens.
+He was replaced by Jin H. Byun.